samiBendou/am_scripts/README.md

 ![Cashflow](img/cashflow.png)

 The financial data are updated and concatenated on a json file `main.json` each time you load new data.
-It avoid conflicts by write only most recent data and allows storing and processing of long term data (month, year, more).
+It avoid conflicts by writing only most recent data and allows storing and processing of long term data (month, year, more).